What is Evidence-Based Supported Employment?

 Where are evidence-based supported employment services available?

 Evidence-Based Supported Employment is available through adult Community Rehabilitation and Treatment (CRT) programs at all Vermont community mental health centers.
-Services are typically offered in in collaboration with VocRehab Vermont supports, but this is not required.
+Services are typically offered in collaboration with VocRehab Vermont supports, but this is not required.

 Frequently asked questions